Practice Education PGCertStudy level: Postgraduate

 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

-As this course is taken as a blend of online and in-person teaching, a large portion of it will use our Aula online teaching platform.
+As this course is taken as a blend of online and in-person teaching, a large portion of it will use our online teaching platform, which is currently Aula.
 This course is also part of the faculty of Health and Life Sciences and therefore any in-person teaching will take place in our school buildings4.

 Aula is an online teaching resource, allowing you to interact with online lectures, receive detailed feedback quickly on all assessments and communicate to your fellow students in an online learning community.